 Other Infrastructure Summary Assessment Further Work Air Quality Adjacent to the Midland Main Line railway.
 The site is not within an Air Quality Management Area (AQMA).
 Mitigation (dependent upon detail of development).
-Community Facilities Nottinghamshire County Council may seek contributions- towards libraries to mitigate the impact of the development.
-Within representations to the 2017 Publication Consultation, the County Council stated that it will no longer be seeking contributions to library facilities as this cannot be presently justified with reference to library capacity and stock levels.
+Community Facilities Within representations to the 2017 Publication Consultation, the County Council stated that it will no longer be seeking contributions to library facilities as this cannot be presently justified with reference to library capacity and stock levels.
 This would need to be subject to further consideration at the time of any planning application submission.

 Other Infrastructure Summary Assessment Further Work Education Viable education provision will be provided via a Memorandum of Understanding in relation to the Boots and Beeston Business Park applications.
 This is recorded within the agendas of the Cabinet meetings of October 2014 and February 2016 (which referred to making provision for the extension of the adjacent junior school).
 A Cabinet resolution of October 2014 agreed revisions to the Section 106 agreement.
 The Memorandum stated, in relation to 'education' provision: To ensure sufficient primary school places, all parties have agreed to expand the capacity of Rylands Junior and Trent Vale Infants Schools at Beeston.
 There is sufficient land at Trent Vale Infants School to allow necessary expansion but this is not the case at Rylands Junior School.
 Nottinghamshire County Council has agreed that the current detached playing field owned by the County Council currently serving Rylands Junior School will be exchanged with land adjacent to the school under the control of M7 for nil consideration.
-As well as being the most convenient option for the children, this proposal is the most cost-effective for M7 and Boots given the overall viability issues. ' Further discussion required with LA as part of the planning application process.
+As well as being the most convenient option for the children, this proposal is the most cost-effective for M7 and Boots given the overall viability issues.'
+Further discussion required with LA as part of the planning application process.
 This will require both authorities to work together to plan appropriate solutions.
 Green Infrastructure Open Space Section 106 contributions to be sought to improve the play / recreational facilities at Dovecote Lane Recreation Ground.
 [BBC Parks and Environment advice note, May 2017].
 Further dialogue with BBC Parks & Environment required.

 Other Infrastructure Summary Assessment Further Work Health Based on the multiplier of £551 per dwelling cost, the estimate for contributions is £22.040.
 [Nottingham West CCG figures, April 2017].
+Nottingham West CCG response to 2017 Publication Consultation in relation to the sites proposed in Beeston: We would ask for a Section 106 contribution to be available to this locality to increase the physical clinical space required to meet the needs of this increase in population over and above that already underway as part of The Oaks Medical Centre expansion.
 Further discussion with the Nottingham West CCG as part of the planning application process.
-Nottingham West CCG response to 2017 Publication Consultation in relation to the sites proposed in Beeston: We would ask for a Section 106 contribution to be available to this locality to increase the physical clinical space required to meet the needs of this increase in population over and above that already underway as part of The Oaks Medical Centre expansion.